lovelysystems/docker-jenkins/README.md

 Install plugins by putting them into the `docker/plugin.txt` file.
 All the referenced plugins are installed during the container build.

-## Docker

-The docker client is installed inside the container.
-It'll try and connect with a docker socket at `/var/run/docker.sock`.
-The `jenkins` user calls docker with sudo allowing us to write to the socket.

 ## Configuration

 ### init scripts